Shady Records: 2005–2009: Development and Eminem Presents: The Re-Up

-In early 2006, Chicago-born Orange County, California-based rapper named Cashis joined Shady Records, after he managed to get his demo heard by Eminem.
+In March 2006, Chicago-born Orange County, California-based rapper named Cashis joined Shady Records, after he managed to get his demo heard by Eminem.
 Later in 2006, Obie Trice released his second album, Second Round's on Me.
 However, the album did not fare as well commercially as his debut, seemingly because of the state of the hip-hop industry.
 The album saw a change in Obie Trice's style, whose first album was considered to be a little light-hearted.
 Second Round's on Me was considered to be a more serious, dark album, mainly showing the grittiness of Obie Trice's life and surroundings.

 In early 2006, there had been talk of Eminem having the label's roster on a mixtape with new material to be presented by DJ Whoo Kid and The Alchemist.
 This talk went on for several months.
 In the end, it was announced that Eminem was so impressed with the mixtape material that he had decided to make it an official album, called Eminem Presents the Re-Up.
 The album had been long anticipated, until it was released in early December 2006.
 The release had spawned the single "You Don't Know", which featured 50 Cent, Lloyd Banks, and the latest signee Cashis.